JohnAsaro/viz-ikemen/sf_alpha_ryu/readme.txt

+- Last commit to contain the sf_alpha_ryu files, will be using KFM for the Ikemen based learning enviornment from this point forward.
+- Maybe I'll finish implementing Ryu into this env at some point, idk.

 - Assets taken originally from Street Fighter Alpha 3.
 - Used N64Mario84's (https://mugenarchive.com/forums/downloads.php?do=file&id=20417-ryu-n64mario) SFA Ryu as a base.
 - Changes: